konflux-ci/service-provider-integration-operator/README.md

 > - Merge code into the main branch that isn’t slated to get promoted to production before “the big day”
 > - Do risky things with the staging or production environment (load tests, pen tests, etc.)
 >
-> Things that we should or could do:
+> Things that we should or could do in develop and main:
 > - Deliver bug fixes that are pre-approved by the engineering leads
 > - Deliver new automated tests that are passing
 > - Write user help documentation